 The 2015 Eco-Comedy theme is "Clean Water, Clean Air."

 Produce a short, humorous video tackling this year's theme.

-The contest is open to anyone who prepares a short, funny video for YouTube, which communicates a clear message about environmental conservation.
+The contest is open to anyone worldwide who has a flair for producing videos and something to say about conservation.

-There will be five judges representing the Center for Environmental Filmmaking, Sierra Club, the US Environmental Protection Agency, Mill Reef Productions, and EcoSense.
+A panel of five judges representing The Nature Conservancy and the Center for Environmental Filmmaking will determine the finalists and grand prize winner.
 The decision of the judges is final.
 Awards are based on overall merit of the entries.
 Judges reserve the right not to grant an award.
-The organizations listed above reserve the right to post submissions on their websites.
+The organizations listed above reserve the right to post submissions on their websites and social media channels.

-Submissions that are not received by Friday, March 7 will not be accepted.
-Finalists will be notified via email by Friday, March 21.
-The winner will be announced at American University on Tuesday, March 25 at the DC Environmental Film Festival at 7:00pm in the Forman Theater located in the McKinley Building on the American University campus.
+Submissions that are not received by Sunday, March 1, 2015, will not be accepted.
+Finalists will be announced on Wednesday, March 4, 2015.
+The winner will be announced at American University on Tuesday, March 24, at the DC Environmental Film Festival at 7:00p.m., in the Forman Theater located in the McKinley Building on the American University campus.

 Questions may be addressed to Chris Palmer at firstname.lastname@example.org

 “Be a Better Roommate” (Directed by Patrick Gilmore, Written and Produced by Paul North) Watch the Video

 Patrick Gilmore and Paul North received a $1,000 prize from the Center